 If you begin experiencing symptoms of TD and you’re on neuroleptic medications, let your doctor know right away.
 They may decide to reduce your dose or switch to a different drug to try and stop the symptoms.

 The primary goal for treating TD is to prevent it entirely.
 That requires regular evaluations by your doctor.
 During these evaluations, your doctor will use a series of movement measurements to determine if you’re developing TD.

 If you begin showing signs of TD, your doctor may decide to lower your dosage or switch you to a new medication that’s less likely to cause TD.

 In 2017, the U.S. Food and Drug Administration (FDA)

-The treatment that’s right for you will depend on several things.
-These factors include:
+The treatment that’s right for you will depend on several factors.
+These include: